 The harassment prohibition applies whether the conduct is by word, gesture, or any other inappropriate conduct, including requests for sexual favors.
 Examples of prohibited harassment may include offensive or derogatory language directed at another person's religious beliefs or practices, accent, skin color, or need for accommodation; threatening, intimidating, or humiliating conduct; offensive jokes, name calling, slurs, or rumors; physical aggression or assault; display of graffiti or printed material promoting racial, ethnic, or other negative stereotypes; or other kinds of aggressive conduct such as theft or damage to property.
-Gender-based harassment is also prohibited and includes physical, verbal, or nonverbal conduct based on the student's gender, the student's expression of characteristics perceived as stereotypical for the student's gender, or the student's failure to conform to the stereotypical notions of masculinity and femininity.
+Gender-based harassment is also prohibited and includes physical, verbal, or nonverbal conduct based on the student's gender, the student's failure to conform to the stereotypical notions of masculinity and femininity.
 Forms of harassment, such as those mentioned above, that contain the elements of an offense listed in the Penal Code may be disciplined based on the Penal Code violation as well as for harassment.